 Each quarter will be treated as a separate unit.
 Where appropriate, accompanying laboratory periods will be arranged as a separate reading course.
-Instructors: Todd, Cryer, Hübner.
+Instructor: Lancaster.

 Ma 216 abc.
 Advanced Mathematical Logic.
 9 units (3-0-6); three terms.
 The propositional and predicate calculus.
 Gödel's completeness theorem.
 Recursive function theory and applications: Gödel's incompleteness theorem, undecidability.
 A treatment of the von Neumann-Bernays-Gödel set theory.
 Discussion of the axiom of choice, continuum hypothesis and inaccessible sets.
-Not offered in 1964-65.
+Not offered in 1965-66.

 Ma 222 abc.
 Group Theory.
 9 units (3-0-6); three terms.
 Prerequisite: Ma 120 or permission of instructor.
 An introduction to the basic properties of finite and infinite groups.
 Theorems on homomorphisms, the theory of abelian groups, permutation groups, free groups, automorphisms.
 The Sylow theorems.
 Study of solvable, supersolvable, and nilpotent groups.
 A large part of the second term will be devoted to the theory of group representation, and will include applications to theoretical physics.
-Not offered in 1964-65.
+Given in 1965-66 and alternate years.
+Instructor: Hall.

-Ma 223.
+Ma 223 ab.
 Matrix Theory.
-9 units (3-0-6); first term.
+9 units (3-0-6); second and third terms.
 Prerequisite: Ma 120 or equivalent.
 Algebraic, arithmetic and analytic aspects of matrix theory.
 Instructor: O. Todd.

 Ma 224 abc.
 Lattice Theory.
 9 units (3-0-6); three terms.
 Prerequisite: Ma 120 or permission of instructor.
 Systematic development of the theory of Boolean algebras, distributive, modular, and semi-modular lattices.
 Includes the study of lattice congruences, decomposition theory, and the structure of free lattices.
-Instructor: Dilworth.
+Not offered in 1965-66.
+Given in 1966-67 and alternate years.

 Ma 237 abc.
 Real Variable Theory.
 9 units (3-0-6); three terms.
 Prerequisite: Ma 137 or equivalent.
 The axiom of choice and its relation to the other axioms of set theory.
 Measure theory; the theory of integration; and related topics such as differentiation of set functions, Banach function spaces, and ergodic theory.
 Topological linear spaces, introduction to Banach algebras, the Stone-Weierstrass theorem.
-Not offered in 1964-65.
+Given in 1965-66.
+Instructor: Luxemburg.

 Ma 238 abc.
 Advanced Complex Variable Theory.
 9 units (3-0-6); three terms.
 Prerequisite: Ma 108, Ma 118 a or equivalent.
 In this course the knowledge of basic parts of the classical theory of analytic functions is assumed, and special topics are presented introducing topological and group-theoretical considerations, and relations to functional analysis.
 The topics will be selected from: linear spaces of analytic functions, conformal mapping, algebraic functions, Riemann surfaces, functions of several complex variables, singular integral equations.
-Not offered in 1964-65.
+Not offered in 1965-66.

 Ma 243 abc.
 Introduction to Functional Analysis.
 9 units (3-0-6); three terms.
 Prerequisite: Ma 137 or equivalent.
 Discussion of the theory of normed linear spaces; the closed graph theorem; the Riesz-Schauder theory; topics in Hilbert space; Banach algebras.
-Instructor: Cooper.
+Not offered in 1965-66.

 Ma 244 ab.
 Advanced Probability.
 9 units (3-0-6); first and second terms.
 Prerequisites: Ma 137 and Ma 144 or equivalent.
 An exposition of probability theory in general sample spaces.
 Topics will include the following: modes of convergence of random variables, sequences of independent random variables, the central limit theorem, infinitely divisible distributions, conditional expectation, ergodic theory and the role of entropy in ergodic theory (and information theory).
-Not offered in 1964-65.
+Not offered in 1965-66.